B1naryShad0w/peripheral-vision-feedback/CONTRIBUTING.md

 - Be responsive to feedback and participate in the review process
 - Your pull request will be merged once it has been reviewed and approved by the project maintainers

-By contributing to [Project Name], you agree to license your contributions under the [Apache License 2.0](LICENSE).
+By contributing to Frame View, you agree to license your contributions under the [Apache License 2.0](LICENSE).